 As an applied practioner in Sport and Exercise Psychology, I have worked with various clients within the sport sector including athletes ranging from recreational to International level of all ages and multiple sports, for example: tennis, archery, golf, sailing, athletics, badminton, kayaking, and football.
 Similarly, I have provided coach education workshops and also worked with officials including futsal referees at an individual and group level.

-As professional practitioners within Sport, Outdoor and Exercise Science we provide a range of services and work with multiple partners in the Region providing one-to-one support, group and team based workshops, testing and monitoring services, educational workshops, performance profiling and rehabilitation support.
+As professional practitioners within the Human Performance Unit we provide a range of services and work with multiple partners in the Region providing one-to-one support, group and team based workshops, testing and monitoring services, educational workshops, performance profiling and rehabilitation support.

-In 2008, I taught Sport and Exercise Psychology in Trinidad during the summer at the University of West Indies.
+I have taught Sport and Exercise Psychology at the University of West Idies in Trinidad.

 Additional interests and activities